jJayyyyyyy/USTC-2018-Smester-1/Practical IT English/final/Questions.md

 *	under pressure?

-	I work well under pressure because that can help me with my work.
+	I work well under pressure because it helps me with my work.
 And I always prioritize things in the schedule.
 So pressure won't be a problem

+*	What about salary

+	It depends on how much I can do for your company.
+I'd like to know more about the responsibilities.

+*	deadline?

+	plan, checklist, priority

+*	If we hire you, what can you do for our company and how long will you stay for us?

+*	how

 	<br>